PROBLEMS AND HOW WE SOLVE THEM

 Are jury consultants real?
 What are jury consultants and what is their role during trial?

-If you have ever seen the new CBS series Bull, I’m sure you’ve asked yourself if jury consultants are in fact real.
+If you have ever seen the new CBS series Bull, you’ve probably asked yourself if jury consultants are in fact real.
 Don’t worry, you won’t find any spoilers about the show here, but you should know that the drama inspired by Dr. Phil McGraw’s early career is in fact very real.
 A jury consultant is an expert in human behavior and can help attorneys select jurors.
 They play a huge role in the pretrial process, as they gather information about jurors and assist in the juror selection process.

 During the trial, a jury consultant works with the attorney to shape juror perceptions of the case in order to help achieve a favorable outcome.
 This can include judging a juror’s behavior and body language and helping the witness with their presentation of facts.